mizeller/mizeller.github.io/src/index.md

 ---
 layout: 'homepage.njk'
-main: rory flint
+main: michel zeller
 title: Home
 ---

-Software engineer, photographer and maker of things.
-I write about technology, [books](https://books.rory.codes) and fatherhood.
-Based in London, England.
+ML Engineer specializing in 3D computer vision and human-centric AI.
+Completed MSc in Mechanical Engineering at ETH Zurich, focusing on reconstructing human-object interactions using 3D Gaussian Splatting.
+Experience at meshcapade, LOGIBLOX AG, and MeteoSwiss developing computer vision solutions and software tools.
+Proficient in PyTorch, Python, and computer vision frameworks.
+Based in Zurich, Switzerland.
 More [about me](/about/).